Tominous/online-store/README.md

 # online-store
-An online shopping site for a hypothetical company which sells books, music CDs, games and DVDs.
+An online shopping site for a hypothetical company which sells books, music CDs, games and DVDs

 ## Design of the Site